apache/geode/README.md

 # Geode in 5 minutes

+With JDK 1.8 or a more recent version installed, obtain the source archive.
-Extract and build from source (note: currently Geode supports jdk1.7.75):
+Extract and build from source:

     $ cd geode
     $ ./gradlew build installDist